 The Ecowitt HP2553 is the company’s high-end weather station (and sold as the Ambient Weather WS-5000 in the US).
-With practically nothing different — save for the lack of smart home support — this station is our pick for international readers and one of Canada’s best home weather stations.
+With practically nothing different — save for the lack of smart home support — this station is our pick for international readers and one of the best home weather stations in Canada.
 Our tests of the American version of this weather station were stellar.

 The company’s made it easy to share your data publicly through Weather Underground, Ecowitt.net, and many other networks, which is a nice touch and view station data from the Ecowitt app.